tektutor/openshift-aug-2025/Day2/README.md

 - you will also managed Red Hat Openshift cluster from public cloud
   - ROSA ( managed Openshift Cluster from AWS )
   - ARO ( managed Openshift Cluster from Azure )
+- supports User Management
+- comes with pre-integrated monitoring tools like Prometheus & Graphana Visual Dashboards
+- comes with Internal Openshift Image Registry
+- comes with many additional features on top of Kubernetes
+  - Build, BuildConfig, Route, DeploymentConfig, etc.,
+  - S2I ( application can be deployed from source code )
 </pre>